betaflight/betaflight.com/docs/support/archive/FAQ.md

 ## How do I install Betaflight ?

-Read the [Installing BetaFlight ](Installing-Betaflight) Wiki page.
+Read the [Installing BetaFlight ](Installing-Betaflight) support page.

 ## What's the history of Betaflight and it's relationship to Cleanflight ?